Approaching product photography for your handmade skin care business for the first time…or…FINALLY admitting that you need help in this area?

 Diffused light is light that has been softened (scattered) so that it creates very minimal, gentle shadows.

-For product photo shoots, diffused light is created with either light boxes or softbox lighting.
+For product photo shoots, diffused light can be created with either light boxes or softbox lighting.

 I have used both versions of diffused lighting in my business journey, and they each resulted in professionally lit photos that worked well for my product listings, Pinterest pins, social media posts, and other website uses.